 !On the Network: Every so often we publish a listening session using Spreaker.
 You can listen to the text and often you can also read the comments on the Network.
 Previous episodes are archived on YouTube.

-!On the Network: You can listen and read on the English magazine.
+!On the Network: You can listen and read on our English blog.
 Each article has text to voice enabled, just click on the button - you can even speed it up, or slow it down.

-!On the Network: Every week or so Amatsu reads out the News Round Up from the English magazine.
+!On the Network: Every week or so we read out the News Round Up from the English blog.
+Members of the Learn English Network can listen to each other read the articles, and leave feedback.

-!On the Network: Amatsu also selects and reads out some of the corrected posts from the lessons on Learn English Online.
+!On the Network: We also select and read out some of the corrected posts from the lessons on Learn English Online.

 !On the Network: We run several voice sessions every week.
 We use different platforms, so check the calendar for more details.